microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 ```

 ## DESCRIPTION
 The `New-EntraBetaUser` cmdlet creates a user in Microsoft Entra ID.
+Specify the `DisplayName`,`AccountEnabled`, and `PasswordProfile` parameter to create a user.

 ## EXAMPLES